aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-comments/_index.md

 ### The Code

-The code in this sample is actually quite simple and all methods are based on the same approach.
+The code in this sample is quite simple and all methods are based on the same approach.
 A comment in a Word document is represented by a Comment object in the Aspose.Words document object model.
 To collect all the comments in a document use the [Document.getChildNodes](https://apireference.aspose.com/words/java/com.aspose.words/document#ChildNodes) method with the first parameter set to NodeType.Comment.
 Make sure that the second parameter of the [Document.getChildNodes](https://apireference.aspose.com/words/java/com.aspose.words/document#ChildNodes) method is set to true: this forces the [Document.getChildNodes](https://apireference.aspose.com/words/java/com.aspose.words/document#ChildNodes) to select from all child nodes recursively, rather than only collecting the immediate children.

 The [Document.getChildNodes](https://apireference.aspose.com/words/java/com.aspose.words/document#ChildNodes) method is very useful and you can use it every time you need to get a list of document nodes of any type.
 The resulting collection does not create an immediate overhead because the nodes are selected into this collection only when you enumerate or access items in it.
 The code example given below extracts the author name, date&time and text of all comments in the document.